junesirius/junesirius.github.io/_posts/Supernatural/Angelic_Black_Death/SPN-Angelic-black-death-whole-novel.md

 #### Act 8

 "Then how am I still alive, not infected?"
-Cass rushes his questions, "I should have symptoms just like everyone else."
+Cass can't stop the question from rolling out by itself, "I should have symptoms just like everyone else.
+I should have died in direct contact."

-The cluster of light and energy that is Dumah contracts and shifts, sounding lighter by each word.
-"You... you remember."
-Her rusty voice chokes, breaking and catching, "Lucifer must have warded you off.
+The cluster of light and energy that is Dumah contracts and shifts, voice more sluggish by each word.
+"You... you remember." her rusty voice chokes, breaking and catching, "Lucifer must have warded you off.
 That's why... why I'm hoping you can fix this, Castiel.
 Use that power, save us, save the Heaven."

 "But I don't know how --" Cass feels uneasy and shameful.

 "You will find out."
 Dumah's voice barely there, breaking and gasping, it's like human coughing violently, but still somehow fierce and demanding.
-Black shapes and spots splash from the light around her core, like flying ash and coal from an overburnt fireplace.
+Black shapes and spots splash from the light circling her core, like flying ash and coal from an overburnt fireplace.

 And then she starts chanting, breathlessly, like the dying song of a thorn bird, "*And God said, Let there be light: and there was light.
 And God saw the light, that it was good: and God divided the light from the darkness.*"

 "I wish I share your belief."
-Cass murmurs sadly, "But I'm sorry, I'm dying too, I don't even think I can leave this place any more than you do."
+Cass murmurs grievingly, "But I'm sorry, I'm dying too, I don't even think I can leave this place any more than you do."

 Dumah looks *through* him with the remaining flicker of her light that is barely there, "You will, Castiel.
 You are the one starts it all, you will fix this.
 And quickly, save all the remaining ones before it's too late.
 You own this to us!"
 Her voice breaks into agonizing scratching sound.
 If she's in a vessel now, it will look like she's choking on blood in her throat.